Jorja Burch, Ph.D.

 Morphological traits and maternal genetic effects

-Through generation of crosses between two tomato species, we were able to quantify the genetic architecture uunderlying eight morphological traits.
+Through generation of crosses between two Solanum species, we were able to quantify the genetic architecture uunderlying eight morphological traits.
 We were able to show a key role for maternal effects and characterize the frquency of epistasis and impacting morphological traits.

 What proportion of trait divergence among tomato species is due to epistatic variation?
 By observing morphological and life history traits across seven crosses of tomatoes, I have used a quantitative genetics method, line cross analysis, to infer the net genetic architecture for traits that have diverged in the parental strains.